Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 He raised a hand to his chest in greeting.
 “Ambassador Hussein.
 Welcome aboard the *Rich Plains*.
 I am Ambassador Furfeg, the Confederacy’s permanent representative aboard this ship.”

 The Ambassador imitated the gesture. “*Salām.*” he said, curiously untranslated.
 He clearly sensed Furfeg’s surprise, because he provided a translation immediately.
-“It means *'Peace,’* in the language of my home.”
+“It means '*Peace,’* in the language of my home.”

 That boded well, in Furfeg’s estimation.
 He pulsed a welcoming medley of warm yellows.
 “The Dominion ambassadors will be joining us from their embassy station in a few hours,” he informed the human.
 “There is a diplomat’s residence suite available for your use, and we have increased the gravity in that section to Earth standard for your comfort.”